Repeat prescription requests: up to 5 working days

 review, before your medication can be issued again.
 Please don’t wait until your medication is due to run out.

 If you need medication regularly, you can get a repeat prescription after discussing it with a GP.
 You can then order this medication without an appointment by:

 - ordering online below

 - visiting your pharmacist

 - If you tell us which local pharmacy you use we’ll send your prescriptions there, so you can collect it from them.

 - Please check your prescription for any notes sent by the GP.
-If they’ve requested that you book a medication review with us please call us to book an appointment as soon as possible – don’t wait until your medication is about to run out.
+If they’ve asked you to book a medication review with us please call us to book an appointment as soon as possible – don’t wait until your medication is about to run out.

 - If you asked for a mixture of repeat and acute medications, we’ll process the repeat ones and send them to the pharmacy first, so you get them as quickly as possible.
 Prescription for acute medications will be sent on afterwards.
 Please check the timelines above before calling to query where your medication is.

 When you’re discharged from hospital, you should normally receive five days supply of medication.

 If the hospital asks you to hand in any letters or requests to us, please use upload them at the link below: